Turner Contemporary

 Turner Contemporary is an art gallery in Margate, Kent, England, intended as a contemporary arts space and catalyst for the regeneration of the town.
 The title commemorates the association of the town with noted landscape painter J. M. W. Turner, who went to school there, and visited throughout his life.

 History

-Architectural design

-The building was designed by David Chipperfield, whose design for the 3-storey, 20 m high gallery opened on 16 April 2011, 14,000 people visited in the first weekend and 500,000 in its first year.
-In August 2013 the gallery received its millionth visitor.
+The project that would later become the Turner Contemporary began in the late 1990s when the Margate Civic Society and Kent County Council drew up plans for a venue that would help regenerate the town while celebrating it's historic connection to the painter J. M. W. Turner.
+In 2001 Victoria Pomery joined the project as its first director and construction began in 2008.

+Initial plans for a floating pier-like construction were scrapped due to projected costs after which architect David Chipperfield joined the project with a new design featuring 2 slanted units connecting into a single building.
+The building opened on April 16, 2011 at a ceremony hosted by locally-raised artist Tracey Emin.

-On 20 February 2020, Turner Contemporary became the first contemporary building to feature on a Bank of England note.
+In 2019 the gallery hosted the Turner Prize and in 2020 it became the first contemporary building to feature on a Bank of England note as part of a design celebrating the painter J. M. W. Turner.

-Turner Contemporary is the largest dedicated visual arts venue in Kent.
-It is a registered charity under English law.
+In 2022 Victoria Pomery stepped down and Clarrie Wallis joined as the gallery's current director.

+As of 2025 the gallery has welcomed over 4 million visitors and has contributed an estimated £100 million to the local economy, helping regenerate Margate and foster a growing artistic community within the town.

 Recognition

 In November 2011, the venue received an award from the British Guild of Travel Writers, for an outstanding tourism project.
 Queen Elizabeth II visited Turner Contemporary on 11 November 2011, as part of a wider trip to Margate.